mattermost/mattermost-developer-documentation/site/content/contribute/developer-setup.md

 1. Set your options:

     Some behaviors can be customized such as running the server in the foreground as described in the `config.mk` file in the server directory.
 See that file for details.

-# Setup the Mattermost webapp

-1. Install NVM and use it to install the required version of Node.js:

-    - First, install {{< newtabref href="https://github.com/nvm-sh/nvm" title="NVM" >}} by following {{< newtabref href="https://github.com/nvm-sh/nvm#installing-and-updating" title="these instructions" >}}.

-    - Then, use NVM to install the correct version of Node.js for the Mattermost web app:
-        ```sh
-        nvm install
-        ```

-1. If you don't have it already, install libpng with your preferred package manager.

-1. Ensure the Mattermost server is running from the steps above.

-1. Run the webapp and watch:

-    ```sh
-    make run
-    ```